Tanushka11/latin-converter-web-app-made-with-js-html-css/README.md

-Latin converter is a Web app that converts input text into Latin language, it is made with help of javascript, HTML, and CSS. [here](https://tanushka11.github.io/latin-converter-web-app-made-with-js-html-css/)
+Latin converter is a Web app that converts input text into Latin language, it is made with help of javascript, HTML, and CSS. [view it here](https://tanushka11.github.io/latin-converter-web-app-made-with-js-html-css/)